bombasticSlacks/Aspirant/Game/Monster-Types/Undead.md

 Fodder
 {: .label .label-green }
 ### The Hungry
 *Corpse cursed with unlife after being preyed upon by another human while starving.
 Teeth click together as it gnaws at nothing, bony appendages with large chunks of flesh missing, seeming to have been bitten or ripped away.
-Necrotic ooze holds the creature barely together*
+Necrotic ooze holds the creature barely together.*

 | Initiative | Move                          | Threat | Integrity | Weakness | Resistance |
 | ---------- | ----------------------------- | ------ | --------- | -------- | ---------- |